revature-curriculum/PEP-WebDevProject_Recipe/README.md

 - Ensure that, if the user clicks on the "Update Recipe" button, the relevant recipe's information should be updated in the list of recipes.
 - Ensure that, if the user clicks on the "Delete Recipe" button, the relevant recipe should no longer be displayed in the list of recipes.
 - Ensure that the most up-to-date list of recipes is displayed after each user action.
+- Ensure that, if the user clicks on the "Search" button, the relevant recipe should display the search results.